-For wireless 'on-road' upload of data, the device can connect via a 3G/4G hotspot - optionally powered via a DB9-DB9/USB adapter.
-Alternatively, the device can upload data when the vehicle periodically returns to e.g. a garage WiFi.
+For wireless 'on-road' upload of data, the device can connect via a 3G/4G hotspot - or you can use a CANedge3 with internal SIM card for 3G/4G transfer.
+Alternatively, the CANedge2 can upload data when the vehicle periodically returns to e.g. a terminal WiFi.
 Ideal for e.g. OBD2 logging, truck fleet management, predictive maintenance and more.

-Tip: For 4G LTE use cases, we strongly recommend using the CANedge3.
+Tip: For 3G/4G use cases, we strongly recommend using the CANedge3.

 Remote machine monitoring

 Need to remotely monitor & troubleshoot industrial machinery?

 Production machinery OEMs often need to deal with diagnostics, maintenance and field breakdowns.
 Local troubleshooting can be costly and slow.
 Here, the CANedge2 can be installed to diagnose issues remotely - and/or set up wireless predictive maintenance.
 Further, with configuration over-the-air, you can e.g. reset the machine via remote controlled transmit messages.
 Learn more in our CANopen data logger intro.